MC-U-Team/Gradle-Files/README.md

 # Here we host some useful gradle files for our projects

+## Deprecated - Use the https://github.com/MC-U-Team/Gradle-Files Gradle Plugin

 This repository is only useful for minecraft versions >= 1.15.2.

 For older versions use this repository: [Blank-Forge-Project](https://github.com/HyCraftHD/Blank-Forge-Project)